frankyeh/DSI-Studio-Website/doc/gui_cx.md

 ## Step C3a: Load demographics

 The demographic file can be space-separated, tab-separated (.tsv), or comma-separated values (.csv)(recommended).
 The file should record any variables you would like to include in the regression model.
 The first row should be the name of the scalar values.
 The second row is the value for the first subject, and the rest follows.
 If there is any missing data, leave the field empty.
 DSI Studio will ignore subjects with missing data.
-You can supply only a subset of demographics or a demographics that contains additional subject information (available after 8/21/2023 version).
+You can supply only a subset of demographics or a demographics that contains additional subject information (available after the 8/21/2023 version).
 DSI Studio will match the first row of the demographic with the subject name in the database.

 Example of a demographic file in CSV format:
 ```